Pokémon Champions Type Chart, Matchup Calculator & Quiz

 DEFENSE → across columns • ATTACK ↓ down rows

-Click on types to highlight rows/columns • Hover over cells for details
+Click or tap types/cells to pin details • Hover over cells for details on desktop

 Has no effect